input-output-hk/partner-chains-smart-contracts/docs/SIPs/05-ModularCommitteeCertificateVerification.md

 [^thresholdSignaturesMultisignaturesAndBlindSignaturesBasedOnTheGDHGroupSignatureScheme]: Boldyreva, Alexandra.
 "Threshold Signatures, Multisignatures and Blind Signatures Based on the Gap-Diffie-Hellman-Group Signature Scheme." *Public Key Cryptography - PKC 2003*, Springer Berlin Heidelberg, 2003, pp. 31-46, https://doi.org/10.1007/3-540-36288-6_3.

-Now, we will recall some simple facts about the GDH group (without proof).
+Now, we will recall a fact about the GDH group (without proof).

-- Given public keys `key1`, ... `keyN` of the GDH group, we can create an *aggregate public key* by simply multiplying each of the keys together i.e.,
+- Given public keys `key1`, ..., `keyN` of the GDH group, we can create an *aggregate public key* by multiplying each of the keys together i.e.,
   ```haskell
   aggregateKeys = key1 `gdhMul` ... `gdhMul` keyN
   ```
-  and similarly, given signatures (of the aforementioned keys) `sig1`, ... `sigN`, we can create an multisignature by simply multiplying the signatures together
+  and similarly, given signatures (of the aforementioned keys) `sig1`, ... `sigN`, we can create an multisignature by multiplying the signatures together
   ```haskell
   multisignature = sig1 `gdhMul` ... `gdhMul` sigN